 While the feeling of joy is momentary and usually the direct result of an experience, sustained happiness can be increased by cultivating more moments of joy.
 A way to experience joy in the workplace could be gathering the team and celebrating every time a sale is made.
 It could be recognizing and publicly acknowledging your employees’ efforts.
 Additionally, joy could be experienced through work social opportunities such as sports teams and after work events.

 Gratitude is being thankful for what you have as opposed to focusing on what you don’t have.
-Gratitude in the workplace could be thanking a colleague when they help you with a task, being thankful that you get to use your skills at work, or just being grateful that you have a job which enables you to live comfortably.
+Gratitude in the workplace could be thanking a colleague when they help you with a task, being thankful that you get to use your skills at work, or just being grateful that you have a job that enables you to live comfortably.

 Serenity is a state of peacefulness and being content with what you have.
 At work, serenity is remaining calm under pressure, and when one is completely present with the task one is doing instead of thinking of everything else on the “to do” list.
 Serenity is perhaps the ultimate state of engagement, where one experiences a sense of flow.